 Creating an ephemeral environment

 To create an ephemeral environment, create a release in the new channel configured within the project.
-Octopus will automatically create a new environment and deploy the release to it.
+Octopus will create a new environment and deploy the release to it.

 A release can be created using the: